Skip to Content

 Health Checks

-1. Internal (Swarm): Docker Swarm monitors container healthchecks and automatically rolls back if they fail
+1. Swarm internal — Docker monitors container healthchecks defined in docker-compose.yml and rolls back automatically on failure.

 enabled